KevinBrueland/ModbusTCP.MasterSim/README.md

 **Arguments:**

---value (ip-address in format x.x.x.x)
+--ipaddress (ip-address in format x.x.x.x)

 **Description**
 Sets the IP-address of the slave the client connects to.